Industry Looks For Hurricane Lessons As Climate Changes

 Companies also communicate with each other, because many plants rely on each other for raw materials.
 As a storm approaches, there can be a cascade of plants shutting down, and then restarting when the danger has passed.

 But when large numbers of facilities shut down in a short period of time, as happened during Harvey, it releases a lot of pollution all at once.
-And that information doesn't necessarily make it to residents who live on the other side of a fence line from a refinery, or to public health officials who might be able to warn residents to stay inside or turn off air conditioners, because those machines draw in outdoor air.
+And that information doesn't necessarily make it to residents who live on the other side of a fence line from a refinery, or to public health officials who might be able to warn residents to stay inside or turn off air conditioners because those machines draw in outdoor air.

 Thornton Lee Medley, a longtime pipe fitter at refineries in the region and the president of the United Steelworkers Union Local 13-1 outside Houston, says people who live near refineries and chemical plants deserve to know such information.
 And not just because of risks from air pollution.

-"The most dangerous time in a refinery or chemical plant [comes when] bringing it up bringing it down," he says.
+"The most dangerous time in a refinery or chemical plant [comes when] bringing it up [and] bringing it down," he says.
 "I would be very interested in knowing, if I was the general public, when the company had decided to bring the units in the plant down.
 Because that is when I would be away from my home."

 "Risk management is not just important for us that are working in the facility," Medley says, or for emergency workers nearby, "but for the entire community outside."